NilsNathorst/r3f-workshop/README.md

 <Cube width={1} height={1} depth={1} color="hotpink" />
 ```

-Now you probably still have a black cube, and that is because we haven't added any [lights](https://threejs.org/docs/#api/en/lights/AmbientLight) to our scene yet. go ahead and add `<ambientLight/>` inside your canvas.
+Now you probably still have a black cube, and that is because we haven't added any [lights](https://threejs.org/docs/#api/en/lights/AmbientLight) to our scene yet. go ahead and add `<ambientLight/>` inside your canvas (optionally you can add a [`<pointLight/>`](https://threejs.org/docs/#api/en/lights/PointLight) aswell, it can be positioned via the `position` prop).
 No imports needed!
 Now you should be able to see the color you assigned to your cube.

 `drei` is a useful collection of helpers for `react-three-fiber` try adding the `<OrbitControls/>` to your scene.